1995 to present

 Into the New Century

-The breadth of collaboration within the MHRI’s expanded focus still further at the dawn of the 21st century, driving advances ranging from genetic and molecular to behavioral and clinical.
+The breadth of collaboration within the MHRI’s expanded focus continues at the dawn of the 21st century, driving advances ranging from genetic and molecular to behavioral and clinical.

-The leadership team of Drs.
-Huda Akil and Stanley J. Watson, Jr., appointed in 1995, guides the Institute to this day.
-Their vision for the MBNI emphasized building new structures and new teams to support basic and translational studies in the age of neuro-genomics and neuro-informatics.
+Appointed in 1995, the leadership team of Drs.
+Huda Akil and Stanley J. Watson, Jr. guided MNI forward, emphasizing building new structures and teams to support basic and translational studies in the age of neuro-genomics and neuro-informatics.

 Two important developments impacted the Institute during this period.
 One strengthened its intramural impact, while the other significantly raised its national profile.

-First, a greater number of secondary faculty appointments improved the link between the Institute and the UM Medical School’s clinical and basic science departments as well as the UM College of Literature, Sciences, and the Arts.
+First, a greater number of secondary faculty appointments improved the link between the Institute, the UM Medical School’s clinical and basic science departments, and the UM College of Literature, Sciences, and the Arts.

-Second, MHRI leadership played pivotal role in the establishment of the Pritzker Neuropsychiatric Research Consortium.
+Second, MHRI leadership played a pivotal role in establishing the Pritzker Neuropsychiatric Research Consortium.

-This marked the first time a research unit of the University used the term ‘neuroscience’ in its name.
-The term, believed to have been first coined at U-M by Ralph Waldo Gerard, underscores a commitment to linking the molecular and the behavioral aspects of brain research.
+This marked the first time a university research unit used the term ‘neuroscience’ in its name.
+The term, believed to have been first coined at U-M by Ralph Waldo Gerard, underscores a commitment to linking the molecular and behavioral aspects of brain research.

 To that end, the UM Medical School Leadership sought to re-invest, coalesce, and unite the large neuroscience community across the University.
-The initial step toward developing a robust, cross-campus neuroscience institute began on December 5th, 2019 with the UM Board of Regents approving a new more encompassing name for the Institute, the Michigan Neuroscience Institute (MNI).
+The initial step toward developing a robust, cross-campus neuroscience institute began on December 5th, 2019, with the UM Board of Regents approving a new, more encompassing name for the Institute, the Michigan Neuroscience Institute (MNI).
 Drs.
-Akil and Watson have been serving as the co-Directors of the MNI since January 1, 2020.
+Akil and Watson served as the co-Directors from January 2020 - 2021.

-The MNI harnesses those highly interdisciplinary collaborations and creates new synergies, enables great discoveries and enhances the visibility and impact of Michigan Neuroscience.
+The MNI harnesses those highly interdisciplinary collaborations, creating new synergies, enabling groundbreaking discoveries, and enhancing Michigan Neuroscience’s visibility and impact.

 Institute Leadership